-Here are 7 Food Marketed as Healthy but are Actually Unhealthy:
+Here are 7 All Natural Foods Marketed as Healthy but are Actually Unhealthy:

 These tasty treats can be addictive and for good reason — they’re filled with processed sweeteners, like fructose, corn syrup and invert sugar.
 If you see natural flavors listed on the ingredient section, this simply means that the flavors came from natural sources, which are typically processed inside of someone’s laboratory.